techidaily/site-facebook/source/_posts/discovering-the-scope-of-facebooks-support-system.md

  Help Center has a simple and user-friendly interface that makes getting most of the help you need a breeze.

  It features a search box that allows you to search help articles by entering specific queries about the issues you're facing.
-For instance, you can search for[the new Facebook music-revenue sharing program](https://www.makeuseof.com/what-is-facebook-music-revenue-sharing-program/) .
+For instance, you can search for [the new Facebook music-revenue sharing program](https://www.makeuseof.com/what-is-facebook-music-revenue-sharing-program/) .
 You can now sort through the results for the most relevant help article for your query.

  Alternatively, you can seek help by directly clicking on any of the available sections under the main page.
 You can also use the quick access menu on the left side pane (on desktop) to get help quickly.

  Another cool thing about Help Center is that you can access it in different languages if using a desktop.
 To select your preferred language, click on the language box next to your profile picture.
-Here's[how to change your Facebook profile picture](https://www.makeuseof.com/how-to-change-facebook-profile-picture/) .
+Here's [how to change your Facebook profile picture](https://www.makeuseof.com/how-to-change-facebook-profile-picture/) .

  You can also access your Support Inbox and report a problem using the drop-down arrow next to the language box.
 Your Support Inbox is where you'll find pages you've reported as well as alerts about potentially sensitive content in your posts.